jakk-er/Stealth-Shift/docs/DOCUMENTATION.md

 - **Changing MAC Address**: Modify the MAC address of network interfaces.
 - **Generating Random MAC Addresses**: Create random MAC addresses with the local administered bit set.
 - **Saving and Restoring MAC Addresses**: Store the original MAC address and restore it when needed.
-- **Managing VPN Connections**: Start, stop, and switch between various VPN solutions (Anonsurf, OpenVPN, WireGuard).
+- **Managing VPN Connections**: Start, stop, and switch between various VPN solutions (Anonsurf, OpenVPN, WireGuard) at specified intervals.
+- **Countdown Timer**: Utilize a countdown timer during MAC and VPN changes for better scheduling.
 - **Interface Status**: Check and verify the current status and MAC address of network interfaces.

 **How it Works**